 A family history of long QT syndrome

 Genetic testing results

-Sudden death.
 Generally, the heart returns to its normal rhythm.
-If this doesn't happen by itself, or if an external defibrillator isn't used in time to convert the rhythm back to normal, sudden death will occur.
+If this doesn't happen by itself, or if an external defibrillator isn't used in time to set your heartbeat back to normal, sudden death will occur.

-Signs and symptoms of long QT syndrome might occur during sleep or arousal from sleep.
+Signs and symptoms of long QT syndrome might occur during sleep.

 When to see a doctor

 Call your doctor if you suddenly faint during physical activity or emotional excitement or after taking any new medication.
 If you have a first-degree relative (parent, sibling or child) with long QT syndrome, it's important to let your doctor know.
 Long QT syndrome can run in families.

 Long QT syndrome is a heart rhythm disorder caused by abnormalities in the heart's electrical recharging system.
 The heart's structure is normal.

 Normally, the heart sends blood out to the body during each heartbeat.
 The heart's chambers contract and relax to pump the blood.
 This coordinated action is controlled by your heart's electrical system.
 Electrical signals (impulses) travel from the top to the bottom of your heart and trigger it to contract and beat.
 After each heartbeat, the system recharges itself to prepare for the next heartbeat.

 In long QT syndrome, your heart's electrical system takes longer than normal to recharge between beats.
 This delay, which often can be seen on an electrocardiogram (ECG), is called a prolonged QT interval.